-- 68. Policy 6.3 is focused on the delivery of infrastructure and of the relevant aspects that relate to this such as funding, sequencing and implementation. - 69.
-For the rezoning proposal, the site is benefitted by its location on the western rural-urban divide of Pokeno.
+- 78. Policy 6.3 is focused on the delivery of infrastructure and of the relevant aspects that relate to this such as funding, sequencing and implementation. - 79.
+For Pokeno West, the site is benefitted by its location on the western ruralurban divide of Pokeno.
 This means that there is existing public infrastructure that can be utilised and extended to service the site.
-Where necessary, infrastructural upgrades will be provided. - 70.
-Refer to Mr Moore's evidence for detail on the delivery of three-waters infrastructure and timing.
+This has been factored into the proposed staging of the development which is a gradual westward shift out from Helenslee Road.
+Where necessary, infrastructural upgrades will be provided.